jwinarske/rkboot/README.rst

 What should work at this point:

-- Boot from USB, SD or eMMC with a memtest payload. *Caveat*: the memtest tries to test the entire DRAM address space, so will probably fail with <4GB boards.
+- Starting the system using the USB mask ROM mode.

+  - running a memtest.
-- Boot to Linux via TF-A over USB.
+  - Booting to Linux without a boot medium.
 This is described in _`Booting via USB`.

+- Booting Linux from a boot medium. levinboot is currently agnostic about what medium it itself was loaded from (there might be optimization potential in adding medium-specific code to take over from mask ROM earlier – TODO: evaluate).

-- Boot to Linux from SPI, with levinboot on SD/MMC.
+  - from SPI.
 This is described in _`Booting from SPI`

-- Boot to Linux, completely from SD.
+  - from SD.
 This is described in _`Booting from SD`
+  - from eMMC.
+This is described in _`Booting from eMMC`

 What is intended to work by 1.0, but not implemented yet:

 - Use of the correct DRAM size in later stages.
 Currently everything after DRAM init proper assumes 4 GB of DRAM, which should work on the PBP and 4 GB RockPro64.

+- using the hardware RNG to provide `/chosen/kaslr-seed`

-General TODOs, not assigned to a milestone:
+General TODOs and feature ideas, not assigned to a milestone:

-- more boot medium options, e. g. eMMC, NVMe
+- more boot medium options, e. g.
+NVMe

-- basic FIT support
+- more image format options: filesystems, boot configurations, FIT containers, …

 License
 =======

 levinboot is licensed under CC0, meaning that the author and contributors give up their copyright by placing the work in the public domain, in jurisdictions where that is possible, or if not, provide a non-exclusive license to do just about anything to the work to anyone who gets a copy, and waives all other legal interests of the author/contributor in the work.

 See `<https://creativecommons.org/publicdomain/zero/1.0/legalcode>`__ for the legal text.